m-marquis/m-marquis.github.io/_pages/about.md

   - /about.html
 ---

 I am a postdoctoral researcher in [Rachel Wilson's lab](http://wilson.hms.harvard.edu/) at Harvard University, where I recently completed my PhD.
 My doctoral work is focused on studying the computational principles underlying brain function using *in vivo* neural recordings and neural circuit modeling, with an emphasis on the roles of dopamine in navigation and sensory processing.
-I'm currently seeking a position that will allow me to apply the strong quantitative research skills I gained during my PhD to questions outside of neuroscience.
+I'm currently interested in a role that would allow me to apply the strong quantitative research skills I gained during my PhD to questions outside of neuroscience.